-If a party or witness does not submit to cross-examination at the hearing, the Hearing Officer may not rely on any statement of that party or witness, during the hearing or otherwise, in reaching a determination regarding responsibility.
-The Hearing Officer will not draw an inference as to responsibility based solely on a party's or witness's absence from the hearing or refusal to answer cross-examination questions.
+Parties and witnesses are encouraged to participate in a hearing and submit to cross-examination to facilitate full exploration of the evidence.
+In the event that a party or witness does not participate in a hearing and/or submit to cross-examination, the Hearing Officer may take this, among any other factor, into consideration when deciding the weight to afford any statement made or information provided by such person.
+However, the Hearing Officer will not draw an inference as to responsibility based solely on a party's or witness's absence from the hearing or refusal to answer questions, including cross-examination questions.